derklaro/ps-system/.github/README.md

 **Now you are ready to go!**

+## FAQ
+Q: My template is not loaded!
+A: Make sure This template is added to your group.
+You can check this by typing `groups group <NAME_OF_GROUP>` and checking under the `Templates` section.

 ## Help & Bug-Reports

 If you need help or are experiencing any issues using the system, feel free to use the GitHub issue tracker to submit